OpenDDS/OpenDDS/docs/devguide/dds_security.rst

 #.
 PKCS#11 for certificates, keys, passwords

 #.
-Relay as a permissions “action” (Publish and Subscribe are supported)
+Relay as a permissions "action" (Publish and Subscribe are supported)

 #.
 Legacy matching behavior of permissions based on Partition QoS (9.4.1.3.2.3.1.4 in spec)